LLMs using Genie

 Under 'Domain/Use Case', select "Generative AI".

-As an example, let's deploy the Qwen2.5-0.5B-Instruct model - which runs on all Dragwoning development boards.
+As an example, let's deploy the Qwen2.5-0.5B-Instruct model - which runs on QCS6490-based Dragwoning development boards like the Rubik Pi 3 and RB3 Gen 2 Vision Kit.

 Running Qwen2.5-0.5B-Instruct